-The coach, using a whistle, controls the session over a 800 metre circumference grass area.
+Using a whistle, the coach controls the session over an 800 metres circumference grass area.

 Fartlek for games players

-A fartlek session for games players should include sprinting, running, jogging and walking with variations in direction of movement to fit in with the demands of their sport.
-This should include controlling an object (e.g. football) or carry any implement (e.g. hockey stick, rugby ball) used in the sport.
+A fartlek session for games players should include sprinting, running, jogging and walking with variations in the direction of movement to fit in with their sport demands.
+This should involve controlling an object (e.g. football) or carry any implement (e.g. hockey stick, rugby ball) used in the sport.

 If you quote information from this page in your work, then the reference for this page is: